17 Top Marketing Channels for a B2B SaaS

 • Retention stage

 And the best part about all of this?
-You own this channel and audience.

-It’s not like SEO and organic search where they happen to come across your brand through search.
+It’s not like SEO and organic search, where they happen to come across your brand through search.

 So now you have the perfect opportunity to pitch your audience without being too intrusive.